Quantum Groupoids and their Hopf Cyclic Cohomology: Equivariant Hopf Galois coextensions

 given by

 with an inverse map

 \begin{theorem} Let $^{\mathcal{K}}T(S)_{\mathcal{B}}$ be a $\mathcal{K}$-equivariant $\mathcal{B}$-Galois coextension, and $M$ be a left-right SAYD module over $\mathcal{K}$.
 The map $\omega_*$ defines an isomorphism of cocyclic modules between $^{\mathcal{K}}C^n(T,M)$ and $\widetilde{C}^{\mathcal{B},n}(\mathcal{B},\widetilde{M})$, which are defined in \eqref{cocyclic-module} and \eqref{dual-cocyclic-module} respectively.
-Here $\widetilde{M}= M\Co_{\mathcal{K}} T$ is the right-left SAYD module over $\mathcal{B}$ introduced in Theorem \ref{mainSAYD}. \end{theorem} \begin{proof} One notes that $\omega= can^{\ot n}\circ tw_{\mathcal{B}^{\ot n}\ot \widetilde{M}}$, where
+Here $\widetilde{M}= M\Co_{\mathcal{K}} T$ is the right-left SAYD module over $\mathcal{B}$ introduced in Theorem \ref{mainSAYD}. \end{theorem} \begin{proof} One notes that $\omega= \can^{\ot n}\circ tw_{\mathcal{B}^{\ot n}\ot \widetilde{M}}$, where

-One uses \eqref{canproperty}(ii) to easily prove $\omega^{-1}\circ \omega= \Id$.
-Also by anti coalgebra map property of $\kappa$ and \eqref{v-v-v} one can show $\omega \circ \omega^{-1}= \Id.$ By a very routine and long computation reader will check that $\omega$ is well-defined and it commutes with faces and degeneracies.
+We use Lemma \eqref{canproperty}(ii) to easily prove $\omega^{-1}\circ \omega= \Id$.
+Also by anti-coalgebra map property of $\kappa$ and \eqref{v-v-v} one can show $\omega \circ \omega^{-1}= \Id.$ By a very routine and long computation reader will check that $\omega$ is well-defined and commutes with faces and degeneracies.
 Here we only show that $\omega$ commutes with the cyclic maps.

-We use the $\mathcal{K}$-equivariant property \eqref{k-equivariant} in the third equality, the left $\mathcal{K}$-comodule coalgebra property of $T$ in the fourth equality, Lemma \ref{kappaproperty}(ii) in the fifth equality, the coalgebra property of $\mathcal{B}$ in the sixth equality, Lemma \ref{property2}(v) in the seventh equality, the relation obtained by applying $\Id\ot \ve\ot \Id$ on the left $\mathcal{B}$-comodule property \eqref{b-comodule-nu} in the eighth equality, the relation \eqref{brzmil23} in the ninth equality, the associativity of the comultiplication $\mathcal{B}$ in the tenth equality and the right $\mathcal{B}$-comodule coalgebra property of $T$ the eleventh equality.
+We use the $\mathcal{K}$-equivariant property of the action of $\Bc$ on $T$ mentioned in \eqref{k-equivariant} in the third equality, the left $\mathcal{K}$-comodule coalgebra property of $T$ in the fourth equality, Lemma \ref{kappaproperty}(ii) in the fifth equality, the coalgebra property of $\mathcal{B}$ in the sixth equality, Lemma \ref{property2}(v) in the seventh equality, the relation obtained by applying $\Id\ot \ve\ot \Id$ on the left $\mathcal{B}$-comodule property \eqref{b-comodule-nu} in the eighth equality, the relation \eqref{brzmil23} in the ninth equality, the coassociativity of the comultiplication $\mathcal{B}$ in the tenth equality and the right $\mathcal{B}$-comodule coalgebra property of $T$ the eleventh equality.

 \end{proof}